-\ Plaintiffs note that the remedy which Denville seeks in its motion is, at the present time, impossible.
+^{ &}lt;u>Amicus curiae notes that the remedy which defendants seek in their motion is, at the present time, impossible.
 No case can be transferred to the Affordable Housing Council now because there is no such body in existence.
-The Governor only nominated the nine members of the Council late last week, and these individuals have not yet been confirmed by the Senate.
+The Governor only recently nominated the nine members of the Council and these individuals have not yet been confirmed by the Senate.
 The Council has no staff, no office, no telephone, and no mailing address.
 It may well be that transfer of any case to the Affordable Housing Council now would be a denial of due process.
 See Logan v.
 Zimmerman Brush Co., 455 U.S. 422 (1982).
 In other words, a transfer at the present time to what is, in effect, a non-existent Council would, in and of itself, "result in a manifest injustice."